mamarcus/SPA/README.md

 ## TO DO
 - Graphs diagrams on sequence of algorithm implementation
 - Building the tree(build_tree.R) have some issues and needs to be sorted out.
 Rest works fine.
-- BFS or DFS graph algoriths can be explored with regard to this scripts.
+- BFS or DFS graph algorithms can be explored.
 Graphblas can be an excellent choice